m-principato/Smart-Contract-Coding/README.md

 - [Counters](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Counters.sol)

 ## Room for improvements
-The contract is currently very long, exceeding the byte size limit of 24576 bytes that was proposed in [EIP-170](https://github.com/ethereum/EIPs/issues/170) and introduced by the [Spurious Dragon Ethereum Update](https://blog.ethereum.org/2016/11/18/hard-fork-no-4-spurious-dragon).
+The ECO.DAO contract is currently very long, exceeding the byte size limit of 24576 bytes that was proposed in [EIP-170](https://github.com/ethereum/EIPs/issues/170) and introduced by the [Spurious Dragon Ethereum Update](https://blog.ethereum.org/2016/11/18/hard-fork-no-4-spurious-dragon).

 Further steps need to be taken to reduce the contract size, for example by following common [guidlines for optimization](https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/).